Ira W. DeCamp Foundation

 Graham Windham, Brooklyn, NY

-$87,500 as the second installment for the Family Success Initiative
+$75,000 as the final installment for the Family Success Initiative

 Mobilization for Justice, Inc, New York, NY

-$50,000 as the second installment to support the Kinship Caregiver Law Project
+$50,000 as the final installment to support the Kinship Caregiver Law Project

 Rising Ground, Brooklyn, NY